ipfs-shipyard/ipfs-thing-2023/README.md

 ## Submitting Tracks

-We encourage you to submit your trackss to this site via a pull request on github, to do so...
+We encourage you to submit your tracks to this site via a pull request on github, to do so...

 1. Create a new file in ```/content/tracks``` and name it your-track-name.md
 2. Copy and paste the following template into your new file